SemBench: A Benchmark for Semantic Query Processing Engines: Experimental Results

 \section{Experimental Results}

 In Section~\ref{sub:ExperimentalSetup}, we describe our general experimental setup.
-In Section~\ref{sub:SystemSettings}, we provide details on how each of the evaluated systems was tuned.
-Next, in Section~\ref{subsec:results}, we report and analyze our experimental results.
+In Section~\ref{sub:SystemSettings}, we discuss how each of the evaluated systems was tuned.
+In Section~\ref{subsec:results}, we report and analyze our experimental results.
+In Section~\ref{subsubsec:scalability}, we present scalability experiments.
+In Section~\ref{subsubsec:trade-offs}, we compare and discuss different systems.